 “You have to expect spiritual warfare whenever you stand up for righteousness or call attention to basic values.
 It’s just a matter of light battling the darkness.
 But the light wins every time.
 You can’t throw enough darkness on light to put it out.” – Thomas Kinkade

 The short answer is this: “Do all that you can to live in peace with everyone.”
-(Romans 12:18 NLT) As men and women of faith, we are not mandated by the Almighty to choose sides and then participate in endless partisan arguments that only engender strife.
-(2 Timothy 2:23-24, Titus 3:9) Doing so only serves to diminish our authenticity, and lessen our effectiveness as the light and salt of the world.
+(Romans 12:18 NLT) As men and women of faith, we are not mandated by the Almighty to choose sides in the secular world and then participate in endless partisan arguments that only engender strife.
+Doing so only serves to diminish our authenticity, and lessen our effectiveness as the light and salt of the world.
 The Newer Testament writer Paul said,

 12 “Our fight is not against any physical enemy: it is against organizations and powers that are spiritual.
 We are up against the unseen power that controls this dark world, and spiritual agents from the very headquarters of evil.”
 (Ephesians 6:12 Phillips)

 We are not at war with one another.
-Our fight is spiritual; warfare waged in the realms of the unseen.
+Our fight is spiritual.
+It is a warfare waged first in the realms of the unseen.
 The admonition of the scripture is to steer clear of people who live to make trouble and look to start fights (Romans 16:17).
-As followers of Jesus, we are to speak the truth in love while not becoming condescending in our own opinions.
-It’s called living in harmony with one another.
-(Romans 12:16)
+As followers of Jesus, we are to speak the truth in love while not becoming arrogant in expressing our views of the TRUTH.
+It’s called living in harmony with one another (Romans 12:16).

 One of my favorite secular authors is Samuel Langhorne Clemens, best known by his pen name Mark Twain.
 In his novel, The Adventures of Huckleberry Finn, Twain had this to say about quarreling: